 As a boutique consultancy, Neon works on eight clearly defined topics.

 The market value of wind and solar power – their $/MWh revenue from spot markets – tends to decline as deployment increases.
-We have quantified this “value drop” for different jurisdictions in a range of projects and explored possibilities to mitigate the value drop.
+We have quantified this “value drop” for different jurisdictions in a range of projects and explored possibilities to mitigate the value drop, including studies for Internationale Energieagentur and Energiforsk.
+Scientific publications include highly cited articles in Energy Economics and IET Renewable Power Generation ..

 The design of wholesale and retail power markets determines the incentives to produce and consume electricity.
 Good market design leads to efficient investments and operation, bad market design to wastefulness and – in the extreme – to blackouts.
-We have worked on power market design in various projects.
+Neon has done a few projects on market design, especially for Germany’s Federal Ministry of Economic Affairs and Energy.
+One notable project was on „EU-Market design“.
+Other consulting and research projects have focused on local incentives in energy systems and the interplay between market and grid.

 (Whole) System costs